deionlocklear/ai-ugc-content-creation-template/workshops/live_lab.md

 ### 5.2 Obtaining the Workflow

-The UGC Content Creation workflow is available as a premium digital asset and is **not included** in this public repository.
+The UGC Content Creation workflow is available as a premium digital asset.

 **To obtain the workflow:**